Google Hotels Fast Search Scraper

 What happens if Google updates its UI?

-Why is scrapeOtaPrices enabled by default?
+Why is scrapeOtaPrices disabled by default?

 Can I use custom proxies instead of Apify Residential?